“The purpose of business is to get and keep a customer.”

 Client: Local Historical Society

-Situation: Historical society was sponsoring Vietnam Memorial Traveling Wall exhibit coming to St. Louis for four days and wanted to raise awareness, promote volunteer participation and contributions and encourage attendance.
+Situation: Historical society was sponsoring Vietnam Memorial Traveling Wall exhibit coming to St. Louis for four days and wanted to raise awareness, promote volunteer participation, contributions, and encourage attendance.

 Solution: Program committee met monthly.
 Public relations campaign began by contacting special interest groups like Vietnam Veterans organizations.
 Feature stories about these groups and their war experiences helped build interest in the exhibit.
 Press releases to all local media in the region, as well as a media event at local country club continued to build awareness.